gifmura/media-sample-scala/README.md

 # media-sample-scala

-This is a sample project for developers intersted in Scala and Play Framework(2.6.x).
+This is a sample project for developers interested in Scala and Play Framework(2.6.x).

 This project is featuring some basic and general topics like below: